Before you start planning and developing your app, it’s important to understand what Shopify apps do and how they fit into Shopify.

 |Storefront API||Lets you add Shopify buying experiences anywhere your customers are, including websites, mobile apps, and video games.
 Data access is controlled by the permissions that you choose when you create a storefront access token.||No||GraphQL|

-Building your appAnchor link to section titled "Building your app"
+Start building your appAnchor link to section titled "Start building your app"

 Distributing your appAnchor link to section titled "Distributing your app"